f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot Grabber.md

 To get sector times, we only need to sample with a period less than the minimum sector time.
 To grab the correct gap to leader time, the sample for a driver on a given lap has to be made while they are on the lead lap.
 The diff should always be correct?

 So need to check the df to see if the PK is already taken, and if it is, don't add the row.
+Alternatively, we can define the SQLite database table to ignore any attempt to add a row for which the PK is already taken.

 ```python
 dbname='testlive4.db'